Income Tax Act 2007

 EZ 81: Refund of excess deposit in adverse event income equalisation account as consequence of election under section EZ 4B or FP 23, or

-"Getting a refund if you put too much money into your income equalisation account"
+"Getting a refund if you have too much money in your income equalisation account"

 Terminating provisions: Entry to new life insurance regime: transitional and miscellaneous provisions